 What are some O2O strategies that F&B owners can tap into for new revenue streams?

 To kick off an offline to online project or strategy with a good start,(like everything else) what is most important are your foundations.
 If you manage to nail the basics right, you will be getting a head start from a position of strength and are able to adapt your strategy in response to new pressures or priorities.

 By combining data from your digital marketing campaigns, you will be able to understand clearly your customer’s expectations.The most valuable feature in all omnichannel models is tracking and attribution, the ability to link an online customer to their actions in-store.
 Having a great digital marketing foundation eg. SEO, Inbound marketing and Paid search will allow you to be able to handle all online channels and track your prospects’ search journeys, from when they are researching about your business to the exact time and place they convert into customers.

 Can people easily find your business via search engines?
 Does your website content offer answers to questions from your leads eg. new information relating to COVID-19 circuit breaker new measures?
 Do you have the data to tell you what your prospects are searching for and need most in current times?

 Here are some Digital Marketing foundation elements that you need to secure:

 A Robust e-Menu & Order Management Strategy

-Consumers in this day expect to be able to purchase from multiple sites and channels, and especially if it's food they are ordering, they want it quick at their door step, they want it now.
+Consumers in this day expect to be able to purchase from multiple sites and channels, and especially if it’s the food they are ordering, they want it quick at their doorstep, they want it now.

-As an F&B business owner in 2020, do you measure up with your order managment processes?
+As an F&B business owner in 2020, do you measure up with your order management processes?

 Are you able to provide real-time updates and accurate order status each and every time a customer checks?